It hurts! Those teeth are razor sharp and puppies know how to use them, it’s a good thing they’re so cute 😊

 Think about when it is most likely going to happen.

 An excited, over tired, bored and over aroused (generally means over tired) puppy will be more likely to nip and bite.
 I know that doesn’t leave much room for manoeuvre though as puppies are always excited!
-These are the times to NOT handle and pick them up or play energetic games such as tug or chase with them, instead these are the times to have TONS of toys around for them to safely play with alone.
+These are the times to NOT handle and pick them up or play energetic games like chase or tug with them, instead these are the times to have TONS of toys around for them to safely play with alone.

 Give the pup some space by leaving the room (not removing puppy), use baby gates if you need to and give them some time to get that energy out by biting and rough playing on the toys.